archpeck/delDropItems/README.md

 - **item-removal-time**: This integer value specifies the time (in seconds) before dropped items are removed from the world.
 The default value is `60` seconds.

 - **drop-message-allow**: This boolean setting determines whether messages are sent when an item is dropped.
 The default value is `true`.

+- **distance-player-to-object: 25 # Distance where there should be no players

 - **broadcast-interval**: An integer specifying how often (in seconds) messages are broadcasted to all players.
 The default value is `60` seconds.

 - **broadcast-message-allow**: A boolean that controls whether broadcasting messages is allowed.
 The default value is `true`.